|

 distinct hexagrams, the 28 others being just those on the other side of the

+diagonal with their trigrams stacked in reverse order.
 Given that the eight trigrams can be regarded as symbolic binary

 representations of the integers 0–7 and that the Kabbalistic system of Godnames, etc